Ebazhanov/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

  ### 20.What is an interface in .NET?
  - An interface provides a partial implementation for functionality and some abstract or virtual members that must be  implemented by the inheriting entities.
 It can declare fields too.

  - An interface is responsible for keeping track of what is actually executing and where each executing thread is.

  - An interface allows developers to create new classes that reuse, extend, and modify the behavior defined in other classes.

  - An interface declares a contract or behavior that implementing classes require.
 It may declare only properties, methods, and events with no access modifiers.
-All the declared members must be implemented.
+All the declared members must be implemented. ** <= Correct

 ### 21. What does CAS stand for and what does it do?
 - CAS stands for Code Application Secrets and it enables users to restrict, on a very granular level, what hidden code can do  according to a level of trust for an application.